Supporting full-time ministries

 Not that I desire your gifts; what I desire is that more be credited to your account.
 I have received full payment and have more than enough.
 I am amply supplied, now that I have received from Epaphroditus the gifts you sent.
 They are a fragrant offering, an acceptable sacrifice, pleasing to God.
 And my God will meet all your needs according to the riches of his glory in Christ Jesus.
 (Phi 4:179)

-Paul was not in need when he wrote those words, he'd already been supplied by the people he was writing to.
+Paul was not in need when he wrote those words.
+He'd already been supplied by the people he was writing to.
 Not only were they supporting the ministries in their own church, they were helping to support his ministry as well.

 Michael Graham